KennethTrecy/chearmyp_reference/syntax_overview.md

 		1|
 	```

 4. *Attacher*.
-These nodes are pair of concepts attached to a *simplex* or *complex*.
+These nodes are pair of concepts may be attached to a *simplex* or *complex*.
 These
 	concepts may be a metadata, adjective, reference, and others.
-They are written below or right
+They are written indented below the
-	side of the *simplex* or *complex* they are attaching to. *Attachers* must have a colon (`:`) and
+	*simplex* or *complex* they are attaching to.
+These nodes can be used to describe the whole file
+	if these are on the root (hence, not attached to any *simplex* or *complex*). *Attachers* must
-	followed tab(s) or spaces(s) between the pairs namely label and content.
+	have a colon (`:`) and followed tab(s) or spaces(s) between the pairs namely label and content.
 	```
 	books
 		book_a|